OpenEndpoints/endpoints/gitbook/installation/docker-container/deploy-on-aws.md

 1. In the AWS Management Console (web interface), navigate to RDS product.
 This is the AWS managed database product.
 2. Click “Create a new database”.
-3. Name it something like “Endpoints”
+3. Name it something like “Endpoints”.
-4. We currently support PostgreSQL 10.
+4. We currently support PostgreSQL 14 (although other versions will probably work).
 5. Select a random master password.
 6. Select “Create new Subnet Group”
 7. Set “Public Access” to “No”, as this database should not be publicly visible on the internet.